Degree of Adjectives List Pdf!

 Irregular Comparative and Superlatives

-There is no specific rules to make degrees for such adjectives.
+There are no specific rules to make degrees for such adjectives.

 Positive Degree | Comparative Degree | Superlative Degree |